 Absolutely.
 Exposure to air pollutants can be as much as 100 times higher in a building than outdoors.
 The American Lung Association says that most people spend 90% of their time indoors, making it crucial for homeowners to be aware of indoor air quality (IAQ) in Austin.

 Many regular household things contribute to bad indoor air quality, including:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

 - Cleaning chemicals

 - Personal care products

-Vapors within your residence can create flu-like symptoms such as headaches, nausea and respiratory irritation.
+Chemicals within your residence can create flu-like symptoms such as headaches, nausea and respiratory irritation.
 It can also worsen allergies and asthma.

 Proper ventilation also is an important part of improving indoor air quality, since it reduces the concentration of indoor pollutants.